ibm-cloud-docs/assistant/deploy-web-chat.md

 To connect to a Salesforce service desk, your organization must have a Salesforce Service Cloud plan that supports Live Agent Chat.
 Chat support is available in Salesforce Service Cloud Unlimited and Enterprise plans.
 It is also available with Performance or Developer plans that were created after 14 June 2012.

-Your organization must have a Salesforce chat app with the following characteristics:
+Your organization must have a [Salesforce chat app](https://help.salesforce.com/articleView?id=live_agent_create_deployments.htm&type=5){: external} with the following characteristics:

 - Console navigation
-- Utility: Omni-channel
 - Navigation items: Cases, Chat sessions, Chat transcripts
+- Utility: Omni-channel.
+See [Omni-Channel](https://help.salesforce.com/articleView?id=omnichannel_intro.htm&type=5){: external}.
 - User profiles: Apply the appropriate profiles to ensure that agents can access the app and view chat history information.
 You can limit access to this page later.
+See [Profiles](https://help.salesforce.com/articleView?id=admin_userprofiles.htm&type=5){: external}.
+- A [chat button deployment](https://help.salesforce.com/articleView?id=live_agent_create_buttons.htm&type=5){: external} with appropriate routing.
+See [Chat routing options](https://help.salesforce.com/articleView?id=live_agent_chat_routing_options.htm&type=5){: external}.

 You must have a level of access to your Salesforce service desk deployment that allows you to do the following things:

 - Edit the chat app
 - Get chat deployment and button code details
 - Add custom fields to layout objects
-- Create Visualforce pages.
+- Create Visualforce pages

 If you don't, ask someone with the appropriate level of access to perform this procedure for you.